Hampton, Florida

 Hampton is a city in Bradford County, Florida, United States.
-The population was 500 at the 2010 census.
+It is located in North Florida.
+The population was 432 at the 2020 census.

 History

 Early history

-Hampton was incorporated in 1925.
+In 1859, Hampton was first settled as a community called "Crossroads", and was officially incorporated as the "Town of Crossroads" in 1870, but later renamed the "Town of Hampton" in 1882.
+It had to be reincorporated as a municipality twice for allowing its municipal charter to lapse in 1911, and in 1925, when it became known as the "City of Hampton".
 At the time, it was at the junction of the Georgia Southern and Florida Railway and the Seaboard Air Line Railroad with stations for both.

-In the mid 1990s, Hampton annexed a short stretch of U.S. Highway 301 west of the city in order to obtain revenue from traffic tickets issued to motorists driving on that highway.
-At the peak of this time before the dismantling of the police department, it had 1 officer per 25 residents.
+In the mid-1990s, Hampton annexed a short stretch of U.S. Highway 301 west of the city in order to obtain revenue from traffic tickets issued to motorists driving on that highway.
+At the peak of this time, before its police department was dismantled, it had 1 officer per 25 residents.

 2013–2014 controversies

 In November 2013, the city's mayor Barry Layne Moore was arrested for selling Oxycodone.

 On February 10, 2014, auditors from the Florida Joint Legislative Auditing Committee presented 31 violations of state law, city charter and federal tax requirements to state legislators.
 The city made $211,328 ticketing people driving its 1260 ft of U.S. Highway 301 during 2012, giving the city an unenviable reputation as a "speed trap".
 The committee asked State Attorney Bill Cervone to investigate any potential criminal activity and a number of state representatives and senators pursued the dissolution of Hampton.
 In the wake of the controversy, many city officials resigned.
-State legislators visited Hampton on March 28, 2014 to see if the issues had been solved.
+State legislators visited Hampton on March 28, 2014, to see if the issues had been solved.
 They agreed to let Hampton stay incorporated, because the city retracted the annexation of U.S. Highway 301 and decommissioned its police force.
 Hampton also accounted for budget shortfalls, and reformed its city council proceedings.
-The justification for the speed trap was deemed invalid from its inception by Reason magazine, which reported in May of 2022 that, "Many speed-trap towns defend their aggressive traffic enforcement on ostensible public safety grounds.
+In May 2022, the justification for the speed trap was deemed invalid from its inception by Reason magazine, which reported that, "Many speed-trap towns defend their aggressive traffic enforcement on ostensible public safety grounds.
 But Hampton could not even make that sort of claim, since the highway was a mile away."

 Geography

-Hampton is located in southern Bradford County at 29°51′51″N 82°8′12″W (29.864261, –82.136761).
+The approximate coordinates for the City of Hampton is located in southern Bradford County at 29°51′51″N 82°8′12″W (29.864261, –82.136761).

 According to the United States Census Bureau, the city has a total area of 1.12 sqmi, all land.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Hampton has a humid subtropical climate zone (Cfa).